f5devcentral/volterra-workshop-10x/docs/index.rst

 |repoinfo|

-This workshop is done for F5ers, partners and customers.
-It covers several topics and not only Volterra.
+This workshop is focused on F5XC WAAP foundationals so F5ers, Partners and customers can understand and learn the basics of F5XC WAAP.
-We will cover:

-* Volterra 101 (single datacenter - cloud provider)
-* K8S 201 (following K8S 101 done for F5ers in 2021)
-* Terraform 101
-* Volterra 102 (multi cloud networking)
-* Volterra for Specialists
+It covers:

+* The 3 main WAAP use cases

+  * Application exposed on internet and protected by F5XC Global Network (RE only)
+  * Application not exposed on internet and only available in a private zone (VPC, VNET, internal VLAN ...) and protected by F5XC Global Network (RE + CE)
+  * Application not exposed on internet and protected by F5XS instance in a private zone (CE only)

+* F5XC Shape Bot Protection
+* How to apply and create a Positive Security policy with F5XC WAAP

 .. toctree::
    :maxdepth: 3